 Durban Poison – Durban poison has a sweet, pine smell and is a pure Sativa variety of cannabis.
 Its large resin glands make it easy to extract concentrates.
 It grows very tall and has an early flowering time of 7-8 weeks into its growth pattern.
 Medically, it is often used for stress, pain, nausea, fatigue, and depression due to its uplifting effects.
 Some side effects can be dry mouth, dry eyes, dizziness, anxiousness, and paranoia.
 It also has a very high THC to CBD ratio, which accounts for the risks of paranoia.
 Some people say that it can help them to stay productive.

-Important Note, sour diesel, and other strains can have high THC content and may give you some serious side effects.
-These include paranoia, anxiety and social anxiety.
-Thee severity of these side effects differs from person to person.
+Important Note – Sour diesel and other strains can have high THC content and may give you some serious side effects.
+These include paranoia, anxiety, and social anxiety.
+The severity of these side effects differs from person to person.
 Also, THC has been known to trigger more severe psychological disorders, such as schizophrenia.